Editor's note: This story has been updated for 2018. Whittier is the only local government with a change in firework laws; take a look below.

 People can use fireworks on private land in Houston with permission from the landowner, however.

-But fireworks are prohibited by state law in Houston when the Alaska Division of Forestry issues a burn ban, according to the borough.
-The division had not issued any burn bans by Friday.
+Fireworks are prohibited by state law in Houston when the Alaska Division of Forestry issues a burn ban, according to the borough.
+The division had not issued any burn bans by Tuesday (a burn permit suspension was issued in the Mat-Su that does not affect Houston fireworks, according to Christian Hartley, fire chief for the city of Houston).
 You can check the latest burn bans here.

 Kenai Peninsula Borough: Illegal